kammitama5/kammitama5.github.io/_posts/2018-3-6-Tuesday-March-6th.md

 ## Today was wonderful!

 - Lots of Happy Birthday wishes all the way from New Zealand and Tokyo to a cake right here in California :D
 - My dog even legit sent me a birthday card!
-The dog asked that I please send food! :D
+She (Izzi) asked that I please send food! :D

 ## The parents
 - They win :D